robjen/VFD_Smart_Clock/pcb/README.md

 simple layout for easy hand soldering including everything in sockets

-I switched convention on the IV25 and started callin gthem type 1 and type 3 to match teh IV26 tubes the PCB mask layer reflects that even if the PCB schematic does not
+I switched convention on the IV25 and started calling them type 1 and type 3 to match the IV26 tubes the PCB mask layer reflects that even if the PCB schematic does not

 # Tubes ....

-well they are getting harder to find but ebay is your friend, also use the 'international' .com site as I find the UK site sometimes hides possible sellers that will still ship to here and quote prices in dollers
+well they are getting harder to find but ebay is your friend, also use the 'international' .com site as I find the UK site sometimes hides possible sellers that will still ship to here and quote prices in dollars

 # Components